 The Jackson Institute for Global Affairs will host the Visiting Fellow Discussion Forum, “The Middle East in Crisis: A Role for America?” with Gen. David Petraeus, former commander of U.S. Central Command and director of the CIA.
 It will be moderated by David Ignatius, foreign affairs columnist for The Washington Post.

 The talk is free and open to the general public, but registration is required.
+The talk is now 100% full.
+Registered attendees should bring their EventBrite tickets, which will be checked at the door.

 General (Ret) David H. Petraeus (New York) joined KKR in June 2013 and is chairman of the KKR Global Institute, which supports KKR’s investment committees, portfolio companies, and investors with analysis of geopolitical and macro-economic trends, as well as environmental, social, and governance issues.
 He is also a member of the boards of directors of Optiv (cybersecurity) and OneStream (business software).
 Prior to joining KKR, Gen. Petraeus served over 37 years in the U.S. military, culminating his career with six consecutive commands, five of which were in combat, including command of coalition forces during the Surge in Iraq, command of U.S. Central Command, and command of coalition forces in Afghanistan.